Two Great Recipes using Stale Gluten Free Bread

 2. When you do use gluten free bread you learn to get creative in the way you use it so you don’t waste a single crumb.

-Have no fear, because there are multiple uses for that breadJ Here are two simple ways you can use stale or unwanted gluten free bread:
+Have no fear, because there are multiple uses for that breadJ Here are two simple ways you can use stale or

 Click Here for The BEST Italian Meatballs Video Recipe: